-Jason Tower joined USIP in late 2019 as the country director for the Burma program based in Yangon.
+Jason Tower is the country director for the Burma program at USIP.

-Tower completed his undergraduate work in economics and international studies at St. Louis University, and his graduate studies in political science and Asian studies at the University of Michigan.
-He later earned a graduate certificate in company-community mediation from the Graduate School of Business at Cape Town University.
-He has been named a Fulbright research student, a Fulbright-Hays scholar, and a Harvard-Yenching fellow.
+Tower completed his undergraduate work in economics and international studies at St. Louis University and his graduate studies in political science and Asian studies at the University of Michigan.
+He is fluent in Mandarin and has been named a Fulbright research student, a Fulbright-Hays scholar and a Harvard-Yenching fellow.